SPARC-FAIR-Codeathon/hubmap-link/README.md

 ```
 > ng build
 ```
 Additional options may be configured to meet the objectives of your build.
-More information may be found at the following reference: https://angular.io/cli/build
+More information may be found at the following reference: https://angular.io/cli/build.
+Upon successful execution of the build command, the compiled artifacts are located in the /website/build/ directory and may be copied directly to a webserver.

 ## Project structure